SDF Force: A wrapper for force curve specific SDF files¶

 This approach, of course, requires special knowledge of the inner workings of (possibly) proprietary file formats from specific manufacturers.
 It also decreases the user’s possibility to freely choose an inner format for their SDF files.
 We believe, that the ubiquity of force curve data within some working groups warrants this decrease in freedom for the purpose of a unified interface for these files.

-files, they will only contain a subset of parameters and data
+While .force.SDF are created from standard SDF files, they will only contain a subset of parameters and data

 lines, the conversion is thus lossy.
-For archive purposes, the originally created SDF
+For archive purposes, the originally created SDF file should be kept, not the

-resulting .force.SDF
+resulting .force.SDF file.

 File structure¶